uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 - `hide-action-mode: type`: possible value `auto|always|never`, default: `auto`, define if we should show the actions, `auto` don't show on `small` breakpoint,
 - `user-org-id-attribute-name`: type: `String`, default: `'ESCOSIRENCourant[0]'`, the attribute object path to obtain the id of the organization to retrieve from the organization's api
 - `user-all-orgs-id-attribute-name`: type: `String`, default: `'ESCOSIREN`, the attribute object path to obtain all ids of the organizations linked to the user and to retrieve from the organization's api
-- `org-logo-url-attribute-name`: type: `String`, default: `'otherAttributes.ESCOStructureLogo[0]'`, the attribute object path to obtain the organization Picture from organization details obtained from the organization's api.
+- `org-logo-url-attribute-name`: type: `String`, default: `'otherAttributes.ESCOStructureLogo[0]'`, the attribute object path to obtain the organization Picture from organization details obtained from the organization's api
+- `debug`: type: `Boolean`, default: `false`, for the demo/debug mode to be able to run in a standalone way (disable api call).

 ### The content menu